acuminous/yadda-ng/README.md

 # yadda-ng

-1. Remove return this from specifications
-1. List supported events in states
-1. Debug statements
 1. Yaddarc
 1. Term should use arity class
 1. Terms should be recursive: .define('coordinates', '$number, $number', new GeographicCoordinatesConverter());